ibm-cloud-docs/Cloudant/api/creating_views.md

 you must use one of these functions instead of writing your own.

-To use one of the built-in functions, put its name into the `reduce` field of the view object in your design document.
+To use one of the built-in functions, put the name into the `reduce` field of the view object in your design document.

 ```json
 {